 Understanding Ocean Tides & Current

-This is a must know for any kayaker thinking about heading out into the ocean!
+This is a must-know for any kayaker or paddle broader thinking about heading out into the ocean!
 Knowing how tides & currents affect your ability to paddle can make your adventure an awesome one, or completely ruin your day, even put you into grave danger!

 What are Tides?